sudouptime/lifelong-golfer-theory/README.md

 ## Why Reduce Movement Patterns?

-When I first began playing golf, one statement stayed with me:
+When I first started playing golf, one particular statement stayed with me:

-> "There is a lot to learn."
+> "Golf is difficult because there is so much to learn."

-At the time, I accepted that statement as it was.
+At the time, I accepted that idea without question.

-Every club appeared to require a different movement.
+Every club seemed to require a different movement.

 Driver.